 Chuck is the Founder and CEO of Living Goods.
-Chuck founded TravelSmith and grew it to over two million customers and $100 million in sales.
+Chuck founded TravelSmith and grew it to over 2 million customers and $100 million in sales.
 After selling TravelSmith in 2004, Chuck devoted his entrepreneurial instincts to building vibrant enterprises in both the private and social sectors.
-In affiliation with the private equity firm Golden Gate Capital he participated in the acquisition and turnaround of 10 major apparel brands with combined sales over $2 billion including Spiegel, Newport News, Norm Thompson, and Express.
+In affiliation with the private equity firm Golden Gate Capital, he participated in the acquisition and turnaround of 10 major apparel brands with combined sales of more than $2 billion, including Spiegel, Newport News, Norm Thompson, and Express.
 As pro-bono president, Chuck led the turnaround of the HealthStore/CFW Shops, a system of micro-franchised clinics serving the poor in Kenya.
-Chuck currently serves on the boards of The Initiative for Global Development, the Horace W. Goldsmith Foundation, Three Day Blinds, and Living Goods, and is a former board member of Spiegel Brands.
+Chuck currently serves on the boards of the Initiative for Global Development, the Horace W. Goldsmith Foundation, Three-Day Blinds, and Living Goods, and is a former board member of Spiegel Brands.
 He is a recipient of the Ernst and Young Entrepreneur of the Year Award and is a Draper Richards Fellow.
-Chuck earned both a BA and a MA in Public and Private Management from Yale.
+Chuck earned both a B.A. and an MA in Public and Private Management from Yale.
 He resides in California with his wife Molly and sons Cooper, Riley, and Jackson.

 Ana Schrank is the Senior Vice President of Internal Audit for McKesson Corporation.
 In this role, Ana serves as the chief audit executive for the global internal audit and enterprise risk management functions.
 Ana has been with McKesson for 18 years and has held multiple positions including Chief Financial Officer of McKesson Connected Care & Analytics; Vice President, Investor Relations; and Vice President, Credit, Collections, and Financial Services.
-Prior to McKesson, Ana spent ten years in commercial banking and insurance.
-Ana has a BA in English Literature from the College of William and Mary and a MBA from Fordham University.
+Prior to McKesson, Ana spent 10 years in commercial banking and insurance.
+Ana has a B.A. in English Literature from the College of William and Mary and an MBA from Fordham University.

-Since 2012 Natasha has served as the Regional Director for Save the Children in West Africa where she oversees 12 countries, 2,500 staff and budget of $200 million.
-She earned her BS in Chemistry at Leeds University and her MBA from Wharton.
-After business school she worked as analyst at Salomon Brothers, then moved on to manage corporate alliances new business development for Disney in Europe, the mideast and Africa.
-From there she moved Nike where she lead strategic planning in Europe then ran their women’s business in France.
+Since 2012, Natasha has served as the Regional Director for Save the Children in West Africa where she oversees 12 countries, 2,500 staff and budget of $200 million.
+She earned her B.S. in Chemistry at Leeds University and her MBA from Wharton.
+After business school she worked as analyst at Salomon Brothers, then moved on to manage corporate alliances and new business development for Disney in Europe, the Mideast and Africa.
+From there, she moved to Nike, where she lead strategic planning in Europe and then ran their women’s business in France.
 Supporting CSR efforts at Nike drew her into the social sector.
 She later took a post at Oxfam overseeing their operations in 22 countries in West Africa.
 Natasha’s global roots cross the UK, Nigeria and Jamaica.